smeetinc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 7 - script that creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School ending by a new line
 Task 8 - script to redirect output to a file
 Task 9 - script that duplicates the last line of the file iacta
+Task 10 - script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders